Create a Free Blog

-Most amateur bloggers create their blog using a free blogging service such as Wordpress, TypePad or LiveJournal.
-While these free services have their benefits (i.e. they're free), they also have some major disadvantages.
+Some amateur bloggers create their blog using a free blogging service.
+While "free" might sound good, it also has some major disadvantages.

 Before you sign up for a free blog, make sure you understand the advantages and disadvantages of using a free blogging service.
 That way, you can be confident that you're making an informed decision that's right for you — before you set up your blog.
 It's much easier to set up your blog properly from the beginning than to come back and change it later.
 If you don't create your blog properly from the start, you may regret it later!

 Here, I'll explain some of the advantages and disadvantages of free blogs.
 Then I'll show you the best way to go about getting a free blog.

 Before I go any further, I'd like to point out what I mean by "free blog".
 By "free blog", I am referring to the free, hosted services such as Wordpress, TypePad, and LiveJournal.
 These services allow you to set up a blog simply by filling out an online form.